rds1983/Sichem/README.md

 # Sichem
 C to C# Code Converter

-It is used in the following projects('generation' subfolder contains actual C# code generator app that uses Sichem):
+It is used in the following projects(see 'generation' subfolder that contains actual Sichem utilizing app):

 https://github.com/StbSharp/StbImageSharp